-The Homeless Youth Task Force was formed to ensure the needs of unstably housed youth in Springfield/Greene, Christian, and Webster counties are being taken into account.
-HUD defines youth as anyone between age 13 and 24, and while unstable housing is a difficult situation to deal with at any age, the Homeless Youth Task Force aims to aid those who are vulnerable to homelessness during their most formative years.
-The Homeless Youth Task Force is comprised of representatives from homeless services agencies who primarily work with youth and know their needs first-hand.
+The Homeless Youth Task Force was formed to ensure the needs of unstably housed youth in Springfield/Greene, Christian, and Webster counties are taken into account and addressed.
+HUD defines youth as anyone from ages 13 to 24, and while unstable housing is a difficult situation to deal with at any age, the Homeless Youth Task Force aims to aid those who are vulnerable to homelessness during their most formative years.
+The Homeless Youth Task Force is composed of representatives from homeless services agencies throughout the OAEH geographical area who work primarily with youth and know their needs firsthand.